enferex/binception/README.md

 particular statically (and stripped) executable.

 ### Uses
-* Create a database of (use -d option) of libraries and determine which libraries are used in a static elf file.
+* Create a database (-d option) of libraries and determine which libraries are used in a static ELF file.
 * Once a database has been generated, use that database along with the -s option to find what libraries have functions that match the functions in the object file of question.